-There have been no material changes in our market risk during the first quarter of 2012, compared to the disclosures in Part II, Item 7A of our Form 10-K.
+There have been no material changes in our market risk during the six months ended June 30, 2012, compared to the disclosures in Part II, Item 7A of our Form 10-K.

 ITEM 4.
 Controls and Procedures

 Evaluation of Disclosure Controls and Procedures